 Each day of the Festival features workshops, classes and Jams with live music with the Festival’s visiting artists plus evening screenings and a live performance of Zen and the Art of Dance with Mayumu Minakawa and Tom Weksler at the Betty Oliphant Theatre on June 29; Rotating View Points, a mixed program of short films that find contact improvisation in an underground parking lot, on a circus pole and through philosophical discussion, at the Celia Franca Centre on June 30; An Intimate Dance: Journeys Through Movement and Touch, a feature-length documentary following the lives of an all-star athlete, a skeptical beginner, and a professionally trained dancer on and off the dance floor, at the Celia Franca Centre on July 1; plus the Gala Film Screening of international shorts showing dancers rolling up and down the Niagara escarpment, local water towers, an abandoned factory, a farmer’s field, the Helsinki Market Square, the New York subway, and Toronto’s financial district, at the Revue Cinema, also on July 1.

 Sunday, July 2 offers an intense post-Festival Dance Film Making workshop with Olya Glotka in various locations around the Roncesvalles/High Park area, from 3:30pm-Dusk.
 Films will be made!

 Event Type: Festival

-Contact Dance International Film Festival and Dance Workshops will start on
+This event has finished.
+Contact Dance International Film Festival and Dance Workshops starts on

 Time: 12:00 AM

-Click to add this event to your Google Calendar:
+Click on the button below to add this event to your Google Calendar:

 Price: $240 - Early-bird Full Festival (available until May 15, 2017) $265 - Full Festival Pass $100 – Welcoming Pass